How To Help People Exit Poverty

 · An app that tells farmers when to plant and harvest

-· An app that allows farmers to purchase exactly the right amount of fertilisers, crop protection and seeds
+· An app that helps farmers buy the right amount of fertilisers, crop protection and seeds

 · Connection to a buyer